Research

 RLLM (Experience-Based)

 Train on experience of states — the model processes narratives of being harmful, then narratives of integrating that capacity.
-Operates on the representational layer.
+Aims to operate on the representational layer.

-Goal: Not just a Persona, but something closer to a "Self" — integrated identity where alignment emerges from who the model is, not what it's been told to avoid.
+Our goal (not yet demonstrated at scale): something closer to a "Self" — where alignment might emerge from how the model represents itself, not only what it's been told to avoid.

 Consider an agent built on SOUL.md.
 The document doesn't say "never be harmful."
 It says things like "Have opinions.
 Be resourceful.
 Earn trust through competence."
 When this agent encounters a jailbreak prompt, the question isn't "does this violate a rule?" — it's "is this consistent with who I am?"